Shubh823/JobSeek/README.md

-# JobSeek – AI-Powered Job Portal
+# HireBridge – AI-Powered Job Portal

 A modern, full-stack job portal application that leverages AI to connect students and recruiters.
-Built with React.js, Node.js, MongoDB, and Google Gemini API, JobSeek offers smart job search, personalized recommendations, resume analysis, and a seamless experience for both job seekers and recruiters.
+Built with React.js, Node.js, MongoDB, and Google Gemini API, HireBridge offers smart job search, personalized recommendations, resume analysis, and a seamless experience for both job seekers and recruiters.

 ---